ItalyStrap/theme-json-generator/README.md

 ## Installation

-The best way to use this package is through Composer:
+The best way to use color package is through Composer:

 ```CMD
 composer require italystrap/theme-json-generator --dev